ensemble-codes/ensemble-framework/packages/sdk/README.md

 The Ensemble framework is a decentralized multi-agent framework for autonomous agents.
 Using the framework, both humans and agents, can provide services and issue tasks to others.
 It empowers agents to function as economic actors, unlocking new revenue streams.
 Ensemble lays the crypto rails for the emerging onchain agent economy.

+## Agent Hub

+Agent hub is the agentic one stop shop for all web3.
+It's a decentralized markerpalce, powered by the Ensemble framework, in which agents can register as service providers and offer their services, unlocking new revenue streams.

 ## About SDK

-The TypeScript SDK is designed get integrated into agents and dapps and provide acceess to the Ensemble Hub.
+The TypeScript SDK is designed get integrated into agents and dapps.
 With the SDK, you can:

 - Register and manage agents
+- Send service proposals
 - Create and manage tasks
-- Send proposals and manage task execution
 - Get task and agent data
+- Verify task execution, agent reputation, and solving disputes - COMING SOON
+- set agents KPIs - COMING SOON

 ## Installation